Thomas Cook Airlines Belgium: History

 The airline was established on 12 December 2001 by the Thomas Cook Group to serve the Belgian holiday market, and started operations on 13 March 2002.
 Until January 2004, flight tickets could only be purchased via travel agencies as part of package tours; since then individual seat reservations are also possible.
 The airline had several sister companies, Thomas Cook Airlines, Thomas Cook Airlines Scandinavia and Condor, all of which have a joint fleet management.

 In March 2017, parent company Thomas Cook announced its intention to sell its Belgian operations to Lufthansa.
 Consequently, Thomas Cook Airlines Belgium was shut down by late October 2017 with two aircraft and all traffic rights being handed to Brussels Airlines.
 Its three remaining aircraft were to be relocated to Thomas Cook Airlines Belgium's sister companies.
+The last flight was HQ1508 from Tenerife South Airport to Brussels Airport on 27 October 2017.

 This would have led to the layoff of 40 non-flying staff members, but Dutch group SHS Aviation announced it would take over the flight licences, two of the three remaining aircraft, and the remaining 40 employees, and integrate them into a new airline, confusingly called "VLM Airlines" though no longer connected to the Antwerp VLM Airlines (since defunct), with the remaining single Airbus A320-200 transferred elsewhere within the Thomas Cook Group.
 This company has since been acquired from SHS Aviation by Dutch investors FS Aviation Management B.V.

-The last flight of Thomas Cook Belgium was HQ1508 from Tenerife South Airport to Brussels Airport on 27 October 2017.
+Flight operations were briefly restarted between November 11, 2017 and December 18, 2018.